palewire/first-visual-story/tutorial/cards.md

 Look at [its documentation](https://getbootstrap.com/docs/5.1/examples/masonry/) and you’ll see that Bootstrap asks us to wrap our cards in a div with the class `row` and a special attribute required by Masonry, the Javascript tool that will layout the page.
 It also wants us to use some special Bootstrap classes to dictate how wide our cards will be.

 Make the following changes.
 Remember there’s no shame in using copy and paste.
+And don't miss that the new division is outside of our for loop, meaning it only appears on the page once with all of the cards inside of it.

 ```{code-block} jinja
 :emphasize-lines: 1,3,11,13